Skip to main content ↓

 It’s easy.
 Go to Google or another search engine and type in site:…

 and then your site’s address.
 You should see the results for how many pages on your site have been indexed.
-A gif of a site search on Google for webfx.com If you don’t see anything, don’t worry, I’ll tell you how to fix it and get your site submitted to Google!
+A gif of a site search on Google for webfx.com If you don’t see anything (or if you see an error message), don’t worry, I’ll tell you how to fix it and get your site submitted to Google!

 How do you get your site pages crawled and indexed?